fidelix-project/fidelix/doc/getting-started/install.md

     make SYSROOT=/mnt install-bootloader

-Note that many systems will require you to set additional environment variables in order for the bootloader to be install.
+Note that many systems will require you to set additional environment variables in order for the bootloader to be installed.
 If your system does require that additional variables be set, Make will inform you to set them.

-Documentation for your system's bootloader can be found in `./boot/bootloader/BOOT_LOADER`, where BOOT_LOADER is the bootloader target for your system.
-The bootloader for your system can be determined by running:
+Documentation for your system's bootloader can be found in the `boot/bootloader/BOOT_LOADER` directory, where BOOT_LOADER is the bootloader target for your system.
+The bootloader for your system can be determined by
+running:

     make -C boot/bootloader which